Isotretinoin (Accutane) Dose Calculator

 Pregnancy Prevention and iPLEDGE

 Isotretinoin is a known teratogen and is contraindicated in pregnancy because fetal exposure can cause severe birth defects, miscarriage, stillbirth, and premature birth.
-The iPLEDGE REMS program was implemented in 2006 to prevent fetal exposure and includes monthly pregnancy-testing and contraception workflow requirements for patients who can become pregnant, along with coordination between patients, prescribers, and pharmacies through a centralized online system.
+The iPLEDGE REMS program was implemented to prevent fetal exposure and includes monthly pregnancy-testing and contraception workflow requirements for patients who can become pregnant, along with coordination between patients, prescribers, and pharmacies through a centralized online system.

 Sources & Methodology